Joy & Play

 There’s something magical about learning to see the world with childlike wonder again.

-You already know the feeling—that quiet joy when you talk about your tomato plants, gaze at the stars, or catch a glimpse of a red moon.
-The goal is to reconnect with that sense of awe at least once a day.
+You already know the feeling, that quiet joy when you talk about your tomato plant's new leaf, gaze at the stars, or catch a glimpse of a red moon.
+The goal is to reconnect with that sense of awe as often as possible.

-It could come from watching a sunrise, noticing a new leaf on your plant, spotting a shooting star, admiring a Monet painting, or tasting the perfect cup of coffee.
-Maybe it’s jumping in a puddle, hearing a bird sing, or walking through a beautiful garden.
-You get the idea—whatever makes your heart soften, even for a moment.
+Maybe it’s also about being silly and finding the child within: jumping in a puddle, hearing a bird sing, or walking through a beautiful garden.
+You get the idea!
+Whatever makes your heart soften or sing, even for a moment.

 The more we pay attention to these small wonders, the easier it becomes to create space between ourselves and negative thoughts.
 It’s not about ignoring what’s hard—but rather, remembering that beauty and hope still exist alongside the struggle.